eyeck3/literate-potato/rules.md

 If one person is struggling with their assignment they must communicate with the rest of the group to resolve the issue promptly and effectively.

+## Respectful and helpfull attitude
+Team members are expected to be respectful in all forms of communication.
+Also members are expected to have a good attitude and help each other work towards the goal.

 ## Add any other rules that your team establishes to help each other work effectively together